Paul-W-0/FindContractors/SECURITY.md

-### While we appreciate your interest in finding bugs in this web
+### While we value your interest in finding bugs in this web application
-application we are not currently paying the ethical hacker for finding the vulnerabilities.
+We are not currently paying the ethical hacker for finding the vulnerabilities.
 By contributing your findings you acknowledge that you will not be paid for the bounty that you found.